-Tom Yum Soup, a sweet-and-sour classic thai soup, is one of my go-to orders when I go to Thai restaurants.
+Tom Yum Soup, a sweet-and-sour classic Thai soup, is one of my go-to orders when I go to Thai restaurants.
 I have been so eager to recreate it in my own kitchen and make a Whole30 compliant version for you guys.
-I am SO very pleased how it turned out… its freaking delicious, y’all.
+I am SO very pleased with how my Whole30 Tom Yum Soup turned out… it’s freaking delicious, y’all.
 You need this in your life now.

 Lastly, this soup seriously takes 30 minutes (maybe less) to whip up.
 It’s soooo dang easy!
 Now go make this, I know you’ll love it! 🙂

 - 2 tbsp. olive oil or avocado oil

 - 32oz. carton chicken broth (use 2 cartons of chicken broth if you can't find seafood)

 - 1 inch nob of ginger, peeled and grated

 - 1 stalk of lemongrass, cut into 2 inch lengths

 - 2 boneless, skinless chicken breasts sliced thinly against the grain